Primary Navigation Mobile

 But the Buzz is far more refined than the Multivan.
 Engine noise is non-existent and, despite its bluff shape, there’s very little wind noise at motorway speeds.
 Road noise is minimal, too – even on the GTX’s massive 21-inch alloy wheels.

 Our long-term Buzz had some creaky trims in its boot, but the models we’ve tried since haven’t suffered from the same issue.
+Our LWB test car also suffered from a rattle in one of the rear sliding doors, which proved quite irksome if you didn’t have any music playing.
 The only other irritation we’ve encountered is that the five-seat models are quite boomy, as to the vast amount of empty space behind the rear seats amplifies the sound of any dents in the road.
 The six- and seven-seat models are far quieter as the extra chairs absorb the sound.